hekaplex/2021_04_DSI_WDX2/BlakeDonahoo/readme.txt

 capstone_visionStatement

-Just for fun, to outline my understanding of the course material and to display the cohesive usage of all of it together in one usable product:

-I am going to construct an app for UFO enthusiasts (I know, Haha).
-News will be aggregated from multiple sources throughout the web, users will be able to create profiles, post pictures, comment on material.
-Other features will be added as the project is completed depending on time constraints.

 05/11/2021-------------------------------------------***Update/complete 180 for my Vision Statement***-----------------------------------------------------------------

 Originally, I wanted to use one of my python programs that I wrote for reversing the elliptic curve in the Koblitz itteration of ECDSA,